paragbet/Enterprise_Data_Science/README.md

 This repository contains the first sumbmission of Enterprise Data Science.

-This repository contains two notebooks.
+This repository contains one notebook.

 The notebook "Infected Vs Population and Vaccnation vs Population.ipynb" gives the totoal percentage population of a country infected by COVID-19 as well as the percentage of Fully Vaccinated People.